 There is no mechanism for suspending or postponing a permit should the activity need to occur at a later date once a permit has already been granted.
 In these circumstances a permit will require cancelling and re-applying and permit fees will apply for the new permit.

-If an activity promoter wishes to cancel a permit for which it has no further use, or withdraw a permit application that has been submitted, for which a permit has not yet been granted, it should use the cancellation process containing the relevant activity/works reference – see EToN Technical Specification.
+If an activity promoter wishes to cancel a permit for which it has no further use, or withdraw a permit application that has been submitted, for which a permit has not yet been granted, it should use the cancellation process containing the relevant activity/works reference – see the current technical specification.

 No fee is payable for cancellations unless the permit has already been granted in which case the fee will be chargeable.
 See Section 12.5 for circumstances where fee reductions apply.